weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 lim d(A4, 4,) =0.

-If there is a sequence {4,} of elementary sets such that 4, » A, we say that A is finitely y-measurable and write 4 € Mp(p).
+If there is a sequence {4,} of elementary sets such that 4, » A, we say that A is finitely y-measurable and write 4  \in  Mp(p).

-If A is the union of a countable collection of finitely y-measurable sets, we say that A4 is u-measurable and write 4 € M(w).
+If A is the union of a countable collection of finitely y-measurable sets, we say that A4 is u-measurable and write 4  \in  M(w).

 S(A, B) is the so-called “symmetric difference” of 4 and B. We shall see that d(A4, B) is essentially a distance function.